aquarchitect/MyKit/Resources/Introduction.md

 ## ABOUT

-This library was originally just for organizing the common boilerplate codes in my Swift development workflow; and if has been growing larger over years.
-If there is a __generic__ implementation's possibility it likely will end up here.
+This library was originally just for organizing the common boilerplate codes in my Swift development workflow; and it has been growing larger over years.
+If there is a __generic__ solution for an implementation, it likely will end up here.

 This is more or less an educational diary of mine to programming; but most importantly it is an essential arsenal for any of my Swift project.